GeoscienceAustralia/TsuTools/bathtub/README.md

 ----
 Please use github pull requests to contribute bug fixes.
 Alternatively email Gareth Davies, grothered ( at gmail dot com)

-* gdal_calc.py seems to introduce occasional nodata values where there were none before in any input files -- even when no obvious mathematical problem exists to create them.
+* ```Fixed (apparently) but cause remains unclear``` gdal_calc.py seems to introduce occasional nodata values where there were none before in any input files -- even when no obvious mathematical problem exists to create them.